 Despite stressing the importance of prudence in foreign policy and grand strategy, contemporary international relations only thinks of prudence as moderation or restraint.
 In contrast to this thin conception of the virtue, I offer a thick understanding by drawing on multiples perspectives in international relations theory and the political theory.

 I also develop the Prudent Judgment Approach - an original prescriptive approach for guiding strategic decision-making under uncertainty.

 An application of these ideas is presented in my doctoral thesis, The Promise of Prudence: Deliberative Decision-Making in an Uncertain World.
 I have also presented this research at the 2019 general conferences of the Swiss Political Science Association in Zurich, the International Studies Association in Toronto, and the British International Studies Association in London.
 A working draft is available upon request, please feel free to email me.

 How do states construct their self-perceptions?
 How do national identities affect state interests and behavior?

 The Project assembles a constructivist intersubjective database of national identities for 10 major powers from 1950-2010.
 We use inductive discourse analysis to recover national identity categories from a range of elite texts, such as leadership speeches and history textbooks, and mass sources such as bestselling novels and blockbuster movies.
 We also construct quantitative datasets for each of the 10 countries, which provides fascinating insights into continuities and changes in national identities for each of these countries over time.
 All the qualitative and quantitative data is available in open source reports on the project website.

-I'm working with Amit Julka on a book manuscript about India's national identity, tentatively titled Becoming India: Discourses of National Identity, 1950-2020.
+I'm working with Amit Julka on a book manuscript about India's national identity, tentatively titled Past Perfect, Future Tense: Discourses of National Identity, 1950-2020.

 How do a state's identities, interests, and behaviour change as it becomes a rising power?
 How does the rise of new powers affect the existing international order?